Francii-B/Phylign-Fulgor/README.md

 The downloaded files will be located in the `asms/` and `mfur/` directories.

-*Notes:*
+*Note:*
-* The compressed assemblies comprise <u>*all*</u> the genomes from the 661k collection.
+* The compressed assemblies comprise <u>*all*</u> the genomes from the reference collection.
 The meta-Fulgor indexes comprise only those genomes that passed quality control.

 ## 4. Usage